swetashah10/motivator/README.md

 Purpose of the application is to provide a virtual "friend" who has a listening ear and not passing any judgements.

+Benefits:
-Benefits: Will help shift from negative to positive attitude and can get people to express more freely without word-shaming.
+1) Will help shift from negative to positive attitude and can get people to express more freely without word-shaming.
+2) Provide reporting capability on your behavioral/thinking traits and corrective measures so that time is not lost in thinking negative!